Polynomial degeneration and the Poisson geometry of truncated polynomials: Introduction

 \subsection{Acknowledgements}

-We are grateful to Ioan Marcut, Marius Crainic, and Marco Zambon for several helpful discussions.
+We are grateful to Ioan Marcut, Marius Crainic, and Marco Zambon for several helpful discussions, and to Marco Gualtieri for providing valuable feedback for rewriting the original version of this paper.
 We are especially thankful to \'Alvaro del Pino for listening to our endless conversations about the project.
 The first author is supported by an NSERC Discovery grant.
 The second author was supported by FWO and FNRS under EoS projects G0H4518N and G012222N, FWO-EoS Project G083118N, directly by the University of Antwerp via BOF 49756 and is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- SFB 1624 -- ``Higher structures, moduli spaces and integrability'' -- 506632645.